JJairo92/DWP/README.md

 8. Make sure everything is working fine in stage server, test everything, once everything has been tested push to production server git push [productionServerName] master

+9. Push all changes to github
+	git push